Reasoning isn’t the only way to buck yourself up: has it ever worked……?

 30g coconut oil

-homemade date paste – blended from a handful of dates + a little warm water.
-The Sweetness that is packed full of nutrients………
+Home-made date cream – blend a handful of dates (or other dried fruit)+ a little warm water until it goes creamy- this sweetness is packed full of nutrients………

 blackstrap molasses – 2 dessert spoons approx – loads of minerals, rich and fulfilling